Pumpkin Spice Poke Cake

 Pumpkin spice poke cake ingredients

-A couple of other ingredients you’ll need to have on hand: Non-stick spray, pumpkin spice seasoning, and Cool Whip (yes, cool whip!).
+A couple of other ingredients you’ll need to have on hand: Non-stick spray, pumpkin spice seasoning, and Cool Whip (yes, Cool Whip!).
 The cool whip will actually be thawed and used towards the end of the recipe.
 It is amazing!

 Making a poke cake with pumpkin spice